-The Cacique Lempira, Señor de las Montañas Biosphere Reserve, which includes Celaque National Park, is located in the western part of Honduras.
-The ecosystem is primarily cloud forest and includes Cerro las Minas, the highest mountain in Honduras.
+Celaque National Park is part of the Cacique Lempira - Señor de las Montañas Biosphere Reserve located in the western part of Honduras.
+Its ecosystem is primarily cloud forest and includes Cerro las Minas, the highest mountain in Honduras.

 The Bay Islands are a group of eight islands and 53 small cays situated within the Gulf of Honduras, an inlet of the Caribbean Sea.
 The island of Roatán rests on an exposed ancient coral reef and has become an important cruise, diving and eco-tourism destination in Honduras.